 - Your knowledge, ideas, and preferences are valued.

-- You actively engage in health care decision-making, which helps providers to better plan and co-ordinate your care.
+- You can actively participate in your health care decision-making, which helps you and your provider to better plan and co-ordinate your care.

 Evidence shows that people who have a regular primary health care provider or team:

 - are more satisfied with their care